kelseyhightower/nomad-on-kubernetes/docs/09-nomad-jobs.md

 ## Configure the Nomad Client

-Before submitting Jobs the local Nomad client must be configure with the remote Nomad cluster details.
+Before submitting Jobs the local Nomad client must be configure with the Nomad cluster details.
 This can be done by setting the following environment variables:

 ```
 NOMAD_ADDR